About this day

 This inspirational and informative programme will appeal to all AS, A-level and IB Geography students studying or about to study globalisation, connectivity and the carbon cycle.
 Relevant and up-to-date case studies will be presented by leading geographers.
 This day also features a special session with expert hints and tips for exam success.

 Globalisation - 7 maps Danny Dorling, University of Oxford

 What does the world look like when you map it using data?
-Danny Dorling, Halford Mackinder Professor of Geography at the University of Oxford, invites us to see the world anew with 7 beautiful and unfamiliar world maps created by Ben Hennig.
-These maps examine a wonderful range of geographical topics from globalisation to connectivity and challenge us to open our minds to a new, often unreported reality.
+Danny Dorling invites us to see the world anew with 7 beautiful and unfamiliar world maps that examine a wonderful range of geographical topics from globalisation to connectivity.

 About Danny Dorling

-Danny Dorling is a social geographer and Professor at Oxford University who has co-authored dozens of books and journals on social inequalities in Britain.
+Danny Dorling is Halford Mackinder Professor of Geography at Oxford University, he has co-authored dozens of books and journals on social inequalities.
 His work concerns housing, health, employment, education and poverty.
-He is a visiting Professor at Goldsmiths, University of London.